KellerJordan/modded-nanogpt/README.md

 This is a speedrun variant of the [PyTorch GPT-2 trainer](https://github.com/karpathy/llm.c/blob/7b929300217ff1a974b63791a228928b39b26409/train_gpt2.py) from
 Andrej Karpathy's [llm.c](https://github.com/karpathy/llm.c) repo, which attains the same final validation loss using only 2.67B tokens instead of 10B.
 This training speed is attained through the following techniques:
-* Architectural modifications: Rotary embeddings, QK-Norm, RMSNorm, and ReLU^2.
+* Modernizing the architecture: Rotary embeddings, QK-Norm, RMSNorm, and ReLU^2.
-* Initializes the projection layers to zero (muP-like).
+* Initializing the projection layers to zero (muP-like).
-* Uses a new optimizer (Muon - Momentum Orthogonalized by Newton-schulz).
+* Using a new optimizer (Muon - Momentum Orthogonalized by Newton-schulz), with tuned learning rate schedule.

 The training runs in 12 minutes on an 8xH100 machine.
 To execute it, run the following three commands, which install the necessary packages and download the data as well.
 They should complete within <20min on an 8xH100 with decent internet connection.